rakutentech/hq/README.md

 cp ./alexnet-owt-4df8aa71.pth /root/.cache/torch/hub/checkpoints/
 ```

-to add the pretrained model in the root.
+to add the pretrained model in the root. alexnet-owt-4df8aa71.pth can be downloaded from <a href="https://download.pytorch.org/models/alexnet-owt-4df8aa71.pth">here</a>.

 Once you have it, you can run